 - Supporting Children with Additional Needs Program (SCAN): This program was funded by the NSW Department of Education to provide advice, support and resources to child care services for children with additional needs.
 This program ended on November 2014.
-As at June 2017 \$618,177 (2016: \$618,177) administration funding and \$117,763 (2016: \$117,763) program funding was held on behalf of the Department of Education which will be refunded to the Department upon request. - Inclusion and Professional Support Program Flexible Support Funding (ISAFSF).
-This is funding from the Commonwealth Department of Education and Training that SDN pays to approved education and care services to support the inclusion of children with additional needs.
-On 30 June 2016 ISAFSF funding was ceased, hence the total amount of funding received for ISAFSF projects in the current year was \$nil (2016: \$698,714).
-As at 30 June 2017 \$nil (2016: \$265,654) was held on behalf of the Department of Education and Training relating to this program. - SDN Low Income Access Program.
+As at June 2018 \$735,940 program and administration funding (2017: \$618,177 administration funding and \$117,763 program funding) was held on behalf of the Department of Education which will be refunded to the Department upon request. - SDN Low Income Access Program.
 This program is funded by SDN Children's Services to provide financial assistance to families facing hardship who would like their child to attend an SDN Children's Education and Care Centre.
 Funds amounting to \$250,000 was established for this program in June 2015.
-As at 30 June 2017 \$103,974 (2016: \$234,730) was held on behalf of SDN Children's Services relating to this program.

-As at 30 June 2017 a further amount of \$632,355 (2016: \$1,096,964) was recorded in unearned income.
-This represents advances for grant funding received from government and donations for scholarships.
+The program was completed during the year.
+As at 30 June 2018 \$nil (2017: \$103,974) was held on behalf of SDN Children's Services relating to this program. - Other.
+As at 30 June 2018 \$48,511 (2017: \$632,355) was recorded in unearned income representing advances for grant funding received from government.